A non-government resource for the Medicare community

 "These terms were intended to provide explicit guidance on permissible benefit design parameters for [Medicare Part D prescription drug plan] sponsors and actuaries.
 The first three benefit types are considered basic prescription drug coverage, and are actuarially equivalent to the defined standard benefit established in statute.
 These basic benefit designs vary only in terms of whether cost sharing tiers are applied versus one level of coinsurance, the deductible is lowered or eliminated, and the initial coverage limit is increased."

-A Medicare Part D plan that has an annual deductible, has 25% coinsurance in the initial coverage phase, receives only the 75% donut hole discount in the coverage gap.
-The features of the standard defined plan are updated and released annually by CMS: https://q1medicare.com/PartD-The-MedicarePartDOutlookAllYears.php
+A Medicare Part D plan that has an annual deductible (published each year by CMS), has 25% coinsurance for all drug tiers in the initial coverage phase, receives only the 75% donut hole discount in the coverage gap (which will not continue beyond 2024).
+The features of the standard defined plan are updated and released annually by CMS: q1medicare.com/PartD-The-MedicarePartDOutlookAllYears.php

 A Medicare Part D plan that has an annual deductible, the plan may substitute certain cost-sharing requirements in defined standard coverage including tiered structures tied to plan formularies or preferred pharmacies in a plan's network.